If you are already dealing with facial acne, chances are that other areas of your body are also prone to this inflammatory condition.

 Paula’s Choice – Acne Body Spray – $25

-Paula’s Choice Acne Body Spray is a decent body treatment that contains salicylic acid as well as other antioxidants that will nourish the skin and help soothe the redness around the affected area.
+Paula’s Choice Acne Body Spray is a decent body treatment that contains salicylic acid and other antioxidants that will nourish the skin and help soothe the redness around the affected area.

 It also comes in a convenient spray bottle, and it can be used on any body part where you have inflammatory and even cystic acne.